ClearboxSystems/ng-computed/README.md

 });
 ```

-In this case, `computedValue` will take on the value `"hello world!"`,
+In this case, `$scope.computedValue` will take on the value `"hello
-while also reacting to changes to `$scope.string`.
-While this case is
+world!"`, while also reacting to changes to `$scope.string`.
+While
-almost trivial, the more complex cases are made more complex only by
+this case is almost trivial, the more complex cases are made more
-the complexity of the computing function.
+complex only by the complexity of the computing function.

 ## Setup